Efficiently Breaking the Curse of Horizon in Off-Policy Evaluation with Double Reinforcement Learning: Introduction

 In RL, one usually assumes that the (time-invariant) MDP model $\cm_3$ holds.
 Nonetheless, with some exceptions that we review below, OPE methods in RL have largely not leveraged the additional independence and time-invariance structure of $\cm_3$ to improve estimation, and in particular, the effect of this structure on efficiency has not previously been studied and no efficient evaluation method has been proposed.

 Methods for OPE can be roughly categorized into three types.
 The first approach is the \emph{direct method} (DM), wherein we directly estimate the $q$-function and use it to directly estimate the value of the target evaluation policy.
 One can estimate the $q$-function by a value iteration in a finite-state-and-action-space setting utilizing an approximated MDP based on the empirical distribution \citep{BertsekasDimitriP2012Dpao}.
 More generally, modeling the transition and reward probabilities and using the MDP approximated by the estimates is called the model-based approach \citep{SuttonRichardS1998Rl:a}.
 When the sample space and action space are continuous, we can apply some functional approximation to $q$-function modeling and use the temporal-difference method \citep{LagoudakisMichail2004LPI} or fitted Q--iteration \citep{Antos2008}.
-Once we have an estimate $\hat q$, the DM estimate is simply where the inner expectation is simply over $a_0\sim\epol(\cdot\mid s_0)$ and is thus computable as a sum or integral over a known measure and the outer expectation is simply an average over the $N$ observations of $s_0$.
+Once we have an estimate $\hat q$, the DM estimate is simply Here, recall that we assume the initial distribution $p^{(0)}_{\epol}(s_0)$ is known.
 For DM, we can leverage the structure of $\cm_3$ by simply restricting the $q$-function we learn to be the same for all $t$ and solving the fixed point of the Bellman equation.
 However, DM can fail to be efficient and is also not robust in that, if $q$-functions are inconsistently estimated, the estimate will be inconsistent.